 Therefore, we see the GPG report as a huge opportunity which should not be taken lightly by corporates.
 It is critical that the GPG report contains the right information to enable potential talent to assess the company’s employment practices and action plans to reduce the pay gap.

 We recently attended a breakfast meeting held by PRCA on 23 January 2019 to discuss how companies can enhance their GPG reporting.
 We have identified four key takeaways that will help companies on their GPG reporting journey:

 As the gender pay gap is perceived to be widening this year, the most important thing that companies can do is to elaborate on the messaging.
 It is important to highlight that the company is focusing on changing and establishing an inclusive culture that enables women to bring forward their preoccupations.
 Despite not being required to produce a GPG report, Vectura is a great example of a company demonstrating the extent companies can go to tell the story behind the statistics.
 Vectura uses a simple structure and simple language to explain how it is overcoming industry challenges, for example by providing more opportunities for women to enter and progress in STEAM education and careers.

 There is a strong perception that there are more men in senior positions than women, resulting in a higher pay gap.
 It is paramount to highlight whether the company has processes in place to manage this matter.
 For instance, some companies may decide to use “blind recruitment” practices by using third-party agencies.

 3. Mention the company’s employment practices

 It is important to highlight practices that might help women in the workplace, such as flexible working and mentoring schemes for women returning from maternity leave.
 Focus groups could also be carried out on a regular basis.
-Just Eat’s GPG report provides detail on the company’s active initiatives, such as women’s mentoring schemes and the removal of gender bias.

 4. Time to share your action plan